marinaaguiar/EggTimer/README.md

 ![eggTimerScreens](https://user-images.githubusercontent.com/74434212/118412581-30ba2f80-b671-11eb-9569-0524b678dd1e.png)

-This is part of a course project The App Brewery's Complete App Development Bootcamp, check out the full course at www.appbrewery.co
+This project is part of the The App Brewery's Complete App Development Bootcamp, check out the full course at www.appbrewery.co